Skip to content

 return 0;

-}std::thread t(print_hello, 42) does a few things: first, it packages print_hello (the function pointer) and 42 (the arguments) into internal storage; then, it calls the underlying pthread_create (or equivalent system call) to create a new operating system thread; finally, the new thread invokes print_hello(42) with the saved arguments in that independent execution context.
-Note that the argument 42 is copied into the thread's internal storage—we'll dive into the details of argument passing in the next article.
+std::thread t(print_hello, 42) does a few things: First, it packs print_hello (the function pointer) and 42 (the argument) into internal storage.
+Then, it invokes the underlying pthread_create (or an equivalent system call) to create a new operating system thread.
+Finally, the new thread calls print_hello(42) with the saved arguments in that separate execution context.
+Note that the argument 42 is copied into the thread's internal storage—we will dive into the details of argument passing in the next post.

 Lambda Expressions

-In real-world engineering, lambdas are the most common way to create threads because they let you define the thread's task right at the call site without declaring a separate function:
+In real-world projects, lambdas are the most common way to create threads because they allow us to define the thread's task directly at the call site, without needing to declare a separate function:

 #include <thread>